UBCO engineering professor earns recognition from top professional fellowships - Campus Life

 In June, he was named a Fellow of the Canadian Society for Civil Engineering (CSCE)--a plaudit reserved for those who have demonstrated excellence and who have contributed actively towards the progress of the civil engineering profession.

-Dr. Hughes says these back-to-back honours speak to Dr. Alam's deep commitment to sharing his knowledge and to training highly qualified engineers who will also make a positive change for countless organizations, institutions and municipalities around the world.
+Dr. Hughes says these back-to-back honours speak to Dr. Alam's deep commitment to sharing his knowledge and to training highly qualified engineers who will also make a positive impact on countless organizations, institutions and municipalities around the world.

 "Each of these Fellow designations is a lifetime achievement, and earning both in the same year is extraordinary," he adds.
 "Through his continual pursuit of excellence, he consistently models to our students and his colleagues that our best work and most important discoveries are always ahead of us.
 On behalf of the School of Engineering, congratulations to Dr. Shahria Alam on this well-deserved recognition."